Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions

 \subsubsection{Map parameter for Legendre functions $L$}

-The map parameter $L$ gives an extra degree of computational freedom, which makes the present numerical method distinctive from the others.
-We point out three major roles of this parameter, two of which are related to spatial resolution in physical space and the other one is involved in orthogonality in spectral space.
+The map parameter $L$ provides an additional level of computational freedom that distinguishes the present numerical method from others.
+We highlight three significant roles of this parameter, two of which are related to spatial resolution in physical space and the other to basis change in spectral space.

-In physical space, if $M$ (as well as $N$) is fixed, a change in $L$ entails these anti-complementary effects with respect to the spatial resolution, which are depicted in figure \ref{fig:colloc_by_l}.
-Looking with the direction of increasing $L$, we see the positive effect that the high-resolution region $0 \le r < L$, where half of the collocation points are clustered, is expanded.
-However, at the same time it negatively triggers the resolution loss especially in the high-resolution region, that is, $\Delta$ increases with $L$.
-The loss in the resolution may be compensated by making $N = M+2$ larger.
-Nonetheless, if $M$ already reaches a practical limit due to computing budget, an increase in $L$ to expand the high-resolution region must stop at a point where $\Delta$ remains satisfactorily small.
-Requirement for the satisfaction should be specific to what kinds of eigenmodes we want to resolve and is going to be discussed in each analysis section later.
+In physical space, when $M$ (and $N$) is fixed, a change in $L$ results in two anti-complementary effects with respect to spatial resolution, as shown in figure \ref{fig:colloc_by_l}.
+When $L$ increases, the high-resolution region $0 \le r < L$, where half of the collocation points are clustered, expands, which has a positive effect.
+However, it negatively impacts the resolution, especially in the high-resolution region, where $\Delta$ increases with $L$.
+Increasing $N = M+2$ may compensate for the loss in resolution.
+However, if $M$ is already at a practical limit due to the computing budget, expanding the high-resolution region by increasing $L$ should stop when $\Delta$ remains satisfactorily small.
+The requirement for satisfaction should be specific to the eigenmodes to be resolved, which will be discussed in each analysis section later.